Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry: Extra many-body results of the kagome model

-From DMRG calculations, we observe the FQAH phase characterized by a Hall conductivity of $\sigma_H=e^2/(3h)$ at $\nu=1/3$ filling of the SFB within $0.35\lesssim\alpha\lesssim2.46$.
+\emph{{ DMRG entanglement spectrum and ED spectral flow---}}From DMRG calculations, we observe the FQAH phase characterized by a Hall conductivity of $\sigma_H=e^2/(3h)$ at $\nu=1/3$ filling of the SFB within $0.35\lesssim\alpha\lesssim2.46$.
 The entanglement spectrum of the FQAH states, exhibiting the sequence $\{1,1,2,3,5,\cdots\}$ is shown in Fig.~\ref{FigSupp:Kagome}(a), indicating that the states are Laughlin-like.
 The ED spectrum computed on a $4\times 6$ rectangular $\bk$ grid is presented in Fig.~\ref{FigSupp:Kagome}(b), where three nealy degenerate ground states are observed at $\bs{\Cal{K}}_{\rm rect}=\{8,\,16,\,24\}$, consistent with the expected degeneracy for Laughlin states and the generalized Pauli exclusion principle.
 The spectrum flow under flux insertion, shown in Fig.~\ref{FigSupp:Kagome}(c), demonstrates that the topological gap persists when twisting the boundary conditions.

+\emph{{ Results under twisted boundary conditions: carrier occupation---}}Fig.~\ref{FigSupp:UpSfbOccTwistKagome} presents the carrier occupation in the $\bk$ space under TBC for the kagome model.
+The results are presented in a similar manner as those in the honeycomb case (Fig.~\ref{FigSupp:UpSfbOccTwistHoney}).
+As shown in Fig.~\ref{FigSupp:UpSfbOccTwistKagome}(a--c), the occupation in the upper band (i.e., the dispersive band touching the SFB) concentrates near the touching point and shares a similar elongated anisotropy as tr$\mathcal{G}$.
+The blue dots in Fig.~\ref{FigSupp:UpSfbOccTwistKagome}(d) highlight the exponential decay of the upper-band occupation with distance from the touching point.
+The brown dots in Fig.~\ref{FigSupp:UpSfbOccTwistKagome}(d) illustrate that the occupation in the SFB is large and fluctuates weakly around the touching point.
+Elsewhere on the SFB, the occupation is large (small) in the regions with small (large) tr$\mathcal{G}$ [see Figs.~\ref{FigSupp:UpSfbOccTwistKagome}(e, f)].

+\emph{{ Results under twisted boundary conditions: 1-band vs 2-band ED---}}The red squares in Fig.~\ref{FigSupp:1Bandvs2BandEDKagome}(a) show the ED many-body spectra from one-band ED calculations (setting $n_{\rm up}=0$), which have much higher energy than its two-band counterpart ($n_{\rm up}=2$, black dots).
+The carrier occupation of the ground states in the one-band ED [Fig.~\ref{FigSupp:1Bandvs2BandEDKagome}(b)] is also smaller around the $\Gamma$ point than that of two-band ED [Fig.~\ref{FigSupp:1Bandvs2BandEDKagome}(c)].